epfl-ada/ada-2020-project-milestone-p3-p3_team-aka/README.md

 Chilling effects of the Snowden Revelations: a permanent and worldwide impact ?

 ### Abstract:

-The author of the paper finds a statistically significant chilling effect of the Snowden revelations on the behaviour of people, namely a decrease in the number of views of privacy sensitive articles.
+The paper explores the existence of a chilling effect on people's online behaviour due to the Snowden revelations.
-We propose to answer two other questions about this effect.
-First, is this effect permanent or does the behaviour of people return to normal after some period.
-And secondly, did the revelations have an impact on the behaviour of people outside the US.
+We propose to answer two additional questions about this effect.
+First, we study the long-term persistence of this effect.
+Secondly, we explore the possibility of a chilling effect happening outside the US.

-We will start by extracting a larger dataset, both in period and language.
-Then we will run segmented regression analysis on the extended data twice.
-First for the German counterparts of the terrorism-related secondly.
-And second on an extended time period for the english articles.
+The dataset used will contain the german counterparts of the terrorism-related articles.
+We will apply similar analysis as in the paper on this dataset and study the trends pre and post revelations.
+We will also use segmented regression on the original english articles where the study period is extended until 2016.

 ### Research Questions:

-1. Is the Chilling Effect found by the author in the paper permanent or at least long-term ?
+1. Is the Chilling Effect found by the author in the paper permanent ?
-   Did this behaviour perpetuate or did the chilling effect fade away ?
+   Is there evidence of the effect fading away with time?
-   What are the possible confounders if we extend the analysis to a longer period ?
+   Are there possible confounders if we extend the analysis to a longer period ?
 2. Did the Snowden revelations affect behaviour of people outside the US?
    Precisely, is there a chilling effect on users of german Wikipedia?